Vince Dunn Game Preview: Kraken vs. Canucks

-Vince Dunn will be on the ice when the Seattle Kraken and Vancouver Canucks face off on Saturday at Rogers Arena, starting at 10:00 PM ET.
+Vince Dunn and the Seattle Kraken will play the Vancouver Canucks at 10:00 PM ET on Friday, November 24, 2023.
 Prop bets for Dunn in that upcoming Kraken-Canucks matchup are available, so check out our stats to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.